Surrendering Your Chihuahua

 - Proof of heartworm negative status. *

-- Must come with their personal belongings (bed, crate, leash, collar, favorite toy, etc) to help smooth their transition into foster and provide continuity for your pet.
+- Recommended they come with their personal belongings (bed, crate, leash, collar, favorite toy, etc) to help smooth their transition into foster and provide continuity for your pet.

 - Must come with a full or partial bag of their current food so that we can transition them slowly over to the brands approved by ACR and fed by our foster homes.